bit-lang/Windows98-gaming/README.md

 | |
 | 86box | various models, e.g.: voodoo 2000 | directx 6 / 7, depending on driver availability | Delta Force, Need for speed 2 in low graphics settings (640x480, 256 colors) | Civilization3, Jane's IAF | need drivers for chipsets, graphics, etc., which is sometimes hard to find |

+---

-### see the Windows 3.1 demo
+### run the Windows 3.1 demo
 1. download win31-demo-AMD64.exe from release
-2. double click to run. you may need to grant the permission to run for the first time, if prompted by Windows 10 / 11 system a command prompt window will open, alongside a browser window
+2. double click to run. you may need to grant the permission to run for the first time, if prompted by Windows 10 / 11 system.
+3. a command prompt window will open, alongside a browser window

 ![first-run](images/win31-startup.jpg)